 Only if their immigration status supports what they are doing.
 A Cambodian Business Type-E visa supports certain business and employment-linked purposes, but it is not the same as a blanket digital nomad visa.
 Foreign nationals should check visa, work-permit, and business-registration rules before working from Cambodia or serving local clients.

 Crypto is regulated and should be handled carefully.
-The National Bank of Cambodia issued a 2024 Prakas on transactions related to cryptoassets.
+The NBC issued a 2024 Prakas on transactions related to cryptoassets.
 Cambodian freelancers should not rely on crypto as a workaround for tax, banking, foreign-exchange, or licensing rules, and should use only lawful, compliant routes where available.

 Disclaimer